 - Enjoy quickly — preferably before the cheese has a chance to cool and solidify.

-Now you know how to make grilled cheese.
-It’s up to you to distill the gifts of the universe into the One True Sandwich.
-With some experimentation and creativity, we believe you can construct a sandwich that God Himself would request after a bad day at school.
+Now you know how to make it, it’s up to you to distill the gifts of the universe into the One True Sandwich.